21 Sales Closing Techniques to Seal the Deal

 7. Summarizing the points

 As you reach the end of the sales conversation with a lead, summarize the points you’ve gone over.
+Summarizing benefits at this stage is a key sales closing technique, as it reinforces the value of your solution and helps persuade the customer before closing the deal.
 Reiterate their problems and the solutions your product or service offers (to stress the benefits and value).
 Then go over the agreed-upon points and package it into an attractive offer.

 Then ask when they’d like to get started.